 Salt also makes the environment inhospitable for non-Lactobacilli bacteria, which means much longer preservation times.
 Lactobacilli strains (the primary probiotic strains in veggie ferments) are salt-tolerant “halophiles,” so they’re unaffected.

 The quantity of salt is up to your taste and health preferences, but as a general rule, Sandor Katz recommends 3 tablespoons salt per 5 pounds of veggies.
 For people trying to avoid excess salt in their diets, fresh celery juice can be used as a substitute.

 Takeaway: More salt means a slower fermentation process.
 Less salt or no salt equals a faster fermentation process – although there may be a higher risk of pathogenic microbe contamination.

 If you’re making a slow ferment like sauerkraut or kimchi, don’t use an inoculant.
 However, an inoculant can be used to quickly kick-start the fermentation/pickling process.
-This might be a living vinegar, wine, or brine from a previous ferment that you liked.
+This might be a living vinegar or brine from a previous ferment that you liked.

 Note that vegetable skins are naturally covered with Lactobacilli, so you don’t need to inoculate your ferments.
 If you’re using organic produce, we recommend that you keep the skins on your veggies before fermenting.

 Takeaway: Adding an inoculant at the beginning of the process will speed up fermentation.